 It is, therefore, no wonder that when Moses left them for a short while, they became fearful, perplexed, and agitated and thus sought for new gods to be with them and lead them on in their journey.

 It takes deep and constant communion with God to know Him intimately and understand His ways.

 The children of Israel’s unwillingness to draw near to God in deep communion resulted in their ignorance, unbelief, confusion, spiritual immaturity, carnality, and idolatry.
 This is still the primary cause of the spiritual immaturity, carnality, and idolatry in the Church today.

-Like Moses, many servants of God today are proud and pleased to stand between God and His people as prayer contractors or mediators.
-They pride themselves on having a special anointing or favor with God to get speedy answers to prayers to enjoy good patronage from spiritually immature and undiscerning people.
+Many servants of God today, like Moses, are proud and pleased to stand between God and His people as a prayer contractor or mediator.
+They pride themselves in having a special anointing or favor with God to get speedy answers to prayers to enjoy good patronage from spiritually immature and undiscerning people.

-While it is expected of a good pastor or leader to constantly pray or intercede for God’s people under his care, it is wrong for any pastor to offer himself as a mediator or a go-between between God and His children.
+While it is expected of a good pastor or leader to constantly pray or intercede for God’s people under his care, it is, however, wrong for any pastor to offer himself as a mediator or a go-between between God and His children.

 Friend, there is no good substitute for you personally praying, communing, speaking directly with God, and personal reading, studying, and meditating in God’s Word.

 Under the New Covenant, every believer has equal access and right to God.
 God wants His children to grow in intimacy through regular and personal communion with Him.

 No pastor is called to be a mediator or a go-between between God and His children!

 5 For there is one God and one Mediator between God and men, the Man Christ Jesus,